How to True a Motorcycle Wheel

 Mounting a new rim is one of those feared jobs that should be demystified, as it’s really not as hard as people think to lace and true a dirt bike wheel.

 All it takes is a bit of patience and you should have no trouble replacing a rim or spoke wheel on any type of motorcycle.
-Follow the steps below and watch the video above to true a motorcycle wheel in a matter of minutes.
-How many minutes it takes really depends on how out of whack the wheel it is to begin with, but here are the tools and steps to get the job done.
+Watch the video above or follow the steps below to learn how to true a motorcycle wheel.

 How to True a Motorcycle Wheel